''This is a 'thank you' for the excellent Oman trip in February. Neatly missing the worst of the English winter, and

 Oman is isolated from the rest of Arabia by a vast desert named the Empty Quarter.
 This desert encroaches into the middle of the country thereby dividing it up, roughly, into three zones: the Indian influenced north; the central desert and the African influenced south.

-On day seven we will take a short flight south to Salalah then drive deep into the desert to the Qit-bit oasis, for a two night stay.
+We will take a short flight south to Salalah then drive deep into the desert to the Qit-bit oasis, for a two night stay.
 The next morning we will position ourselves at a nearby desert spring to witness the arrival of hundreds of sandgrouse.
 Spotted and the handsome Crowned Sandgrouse fly many miles every day for this life-saving drink.
 The gentle yet far-carrying calls of these hardy birds are a memorable sound in this spectacular landscape.

 Our drive back to the southern coastal region takes us through a mountain pass that is excellent for South Arabian Wheatear, Arabian Partridge and Long-billed Pipit.
 Our first groups of Tristram’s Grackles should be seen in the frankincense trees that grow here and once provided Oman with its biggest trading resource.